New Artin-Schelter regular and Calabi-Yau algebras via normal extensions: Introduction

-It is not immediately apparent that \cref{cor.main} produces a flat family of 4-Calabi-Yau algebras over $\PP^{n-1}$ that map onto the original 3-Calabi-Yau algebra $A(\sfw)$.
-To state that result we need to state the corollary in a basis-free way.
+Although it is not immediately apparent, if $A(\sfw)$ is fixed, then \cref{cor.main} can be used to produce a flat family of 4-Calabi-Yau algebras over $\PP^{n-1}$ that map onto $A(\sfw)$.
+To do this we must state \cref{cor.main} in a basis-free way.